-Apache Offshore Investment Partnership was formed as a Delaware general partnership on October 31, 1983, consisting of Apache Corporation (Apache) as Managing Partner and public investors as Investing Partners.
-The general partnership invested its entire capital in Apache Offshore Petroleum Limited Partnership, a Delaware limited partnership formed to conduct oil and gas exploration, development and production operations.
-The accompanying financial statements include the accounts of both the limited and general partnerships.
-Apache is the general partner of both the limited and general partnerships, and held approximately five percent of the 1,038.2 Investing Partner Units (Units) outstanding at December 31, 2007.
-The term "Partnership", as used hereafter, refers to the limited or the general partnership, as the case may be.
+Apache Offshore Investment Partnership, a Delaware general partnership (the Investment Partnership), was formed on October 31, 1983, consisting of Apache Corporation (Apache or Managing Partner) as Managing Partner and public investors (the Investing Partners).
+The Investment Partnership invested its entire capital in Apache Offshore Petroleum Limited Partnership, a Delaware limited partnership (the Operating Partnership).
+The primary business of the Investment Partnership is to serve as the sole limited partner of the Operating Partnership.
+The primary business of the Operating Partnership is to conduct oil and gas exploration, development and production operations.
+The Operating Partnership conducts the operating Partnership.
+The accompanying financial statements include the accounts of both the Investment Partnership and Operating Partnership.
+Apache is the general partner of both the Investment and Operating partnerships, and held approximately five percent of the 1,021.5 Investing Partner Units (Units) outstanding at December 31, 2008.
+The term "Partnership", as used hereafter, refers to the Investment Partnership or the Operating Partnership, as the case may be.